Turn your Alexa speaker into a podcast machine

-While you can stream just about any podcast with Amazon's Alexa voice assistant, podcast playback on Alexa is rather limited.
+While you can stream just about any podcast with Amazon's Alexa voice assistant for Echo devices, podcast playback on Alexa is rather limited.
 Without using Bluetooth or manually choosing what to play through Spotify, you can listen to only the most recent episode of any given podcast.

 However, there's a third-party skill that brings much more functionality to podcast playback on Alexa.
 It's call AnyPod.
 To enable it: